Rather surprisingly there haven't been that many questions, but a few I have tried to deal with are given below, with their "answers".

 As I intimate elsewhere, there is a problem with Midi Files produced by Session.
 Although the Midi Files output (exported) by Noteworthy Composer play perfectly properly with Windows [3.1, 95, 98, 2000, XP, Vista ...]
 Media Player (and all other Players I have tried), nevertheless once they been loaded into and then saved out from Session they may no longer play properly in other Players - though they still play OK in Session itself - if they use more than Midi Channels 1-10 (in some other Players, such as Windows Media Player, they may not play all the channels, and there may from time to time be strange changes in tempo).
 That is to say, I can't work out why, or what to do to correct the situation.
 But worry not: maybe they'll work for whatever Player you use ... and if they don't then they DO play properly using Noteworthy's own Player (see elsewhere).

 There is a large number of Publishers of commercially-available Vocal Scores, including Novello, Peters, Oxford, Barenreiter, Breitkopf, Ricordi, Carus, Boosey & Hawkes, Schott and Belwin.
-Scores can also be downloaded for free from CPDL - the Choral Public Domain Library, which you'll find here.
+Scores can often be downloaded for free from CPDL - the Choral Public Domain Library, which you'll find here.
+Many Scores can also be downloaded for free from IMSLP - the International Music Score Library Project (now known as the Petrucci Music Library), which you'll find here.
 It is common, though not always the case, that Vocal Scores mainly differ only in the way the Ochestral parts have been "compressed" into the piano reduction (just occasionally the vocal parts are slightly different between Scores, but the differences are usually trivial).